-I am thinking clearly, I agree with everything the completed this document willingly. nat is written in this document, and I have My signature Date If I cannot sign my name, I ask the following person $% \left\{ 1,2,,1\right\}$ to sign for me Signature of the person who I asked to sign this docu ment for me
+I am thinking clearly, I agree with everything that is written in this document, and I have completed this document willingly.

+My signature Laure C. androon Date Today If I cannot sign my name, I ask the following person to sign for me 1 Signature of the person who I asked to sign this document for me